JFelz/CAPSTONE_Swift_Client/README.md

 [Link to LIVE site]()

 ## Overview
 This application was designed to provide an online presence to a faux longbaording business equipped with data analytics, CMS tools, and an Admin dashboard.
-SWIFT provides a platform for customers like you to search for longboards from a variety of popular brands while eliminating the need to scour multiple sites.
+SWIFT provides an all-in-one platform for customers like you to search for longboards from a variety of popular brands.

 The goal was to incorporate CRUD functionality, sale projections, data analytics, and an overall e-commerce experience for both customers and administrators.
 In addition, gaining more experience and deeper understanding of C#, SQL querying (and LINQ), server-side data flow, and relational database management.